learn-co-curriculum/dsc-postgrad-sql-refresher/README.md

 # SQL Refresher

-## Learning Goals

-Review SQL fundamentals

 ## Overview

+Good SQL skills are indispensable to nail a Data Science interview!
 There are a number of free, interactive tutorials that review SQL fundamentals.
 These include exercises similar to those you might be given during an interview or tasks you might face once you're hired.

+## Objectives

+You will be able to:

+- sharpen your SQL fundamentals skills

 ## Main Activity

-We recommend completeing three sections from [Khan Academy's Intro to SQL](https://www.khanacademy.org/computing/computer-programming/sql) course.
+To finetune your SQL skills, we recommend completing three sections from [Khan Academy's Intro to SQL](https://www.khanacademy.org/computing/computer-programming/sql) course.
 It provides instructional videos and hands-on activities re-inforcing the SQL you learned in the course.
 We anticipate that it will take about 5 hours to complete:

 1. [SQL basics](https://www.khanacademy.org/computing/computer-programming/sql#sql-basics)
 2. [More advanced SQL queries](https://www.khanacademy.org/computing/computer-programming/sql#more-advanced-sql-queries)
 3. [Relational queries in SQL](https://www.khanacademy.org/computing/computer-programming/sql#relational-queries-in-sql)

-If you have trouble with these activites, we recommend returning to this after re-doing the activities from the SQL section(s) from your Learn.co track.
+If you have trouble with these activites, it's probably worth returning to this after re-doing the activities from the SQL section(s) in the Data Science Career track.

 ## Supplemental Activities